-get link In his portrait of the Wyndham Sisters above, Sargent at first painted the dress of the central (and prettiest) figure, Pamela, a light blue.
+In his portrait of the Wyndham Sisters, right, Sargent at first painted the dress of the central (and prettiest) figure, Pamela, a light blue.
 He then painted it over in a tone and colour similar to the dresses worn by her sisters as he felt that the eye would be overly drawn to Pamela ‘s dress and the picture would thus lose its unifying theme.
 Some of the blue is just visible underneath.
 I believe the correction shows Sargent’s understanding of well balanced composition and the effect a picture should produce as a whole.

-In the portrait above, Zorn has provided unity of effect in the tone (the light falls on Isabella Stewart Gardner almost exclusively) and in the brushwork (there is a sense of brisk movement conveyed in the handling of the dress and arms).
+In the portrait to the right, Zorn has provided unity of effect in the tone (the light falls on Isabella Stewart Gardner almost exclusively) and in the brushwork (there is a sense of brisk movement conveyed in the handling of the dress and arms).

 Some of you may have worked in film, photography or product design and some of you may have been architects or fashion designers: in these fields of work, just as in art, what a thing looks like matters.
 The concept of unity of effect is neither new nor limited to art: it is the Parthenon, a Kurosawa film shot, a Chanel suit or the VW beetle just as it is also Gassed by Sargent.